ionutbalosin/ecommerce-app/README.md

 docker ps -a
 ```

+> **Important:** On Windows using Docker compose v2 there is a known [limitation](https://github.com/docker/compose/issues/8530) while horizontally scaling a service by using port ranges like "8080-8081:80".
+>
+> At the moment, the workaround is to simply copy-paste (multiple times) the same service inside the Docker compose YAML file and explicitly assign different ports to each.

 ## Register the PostgreSQL connector

 The PostgreSQL connector is used to monitor and record the row-level changes in the PostgreSQL database schema.